-Both in AR5 and SR1.5, remaining carbon budgets were expressed as a function of GSAT warming, while also highlighting the implications of using historical warming estimates expressed in GMST.
-AR5 reported total carbon budgets for GSAT warming relative to 1861–1880.
+In both AR5 and SR1.5, remaining carbon budgets were expressed as a function of GSAT warming, while also highlighting the implications of using historical warming estimates expressed in GMST.
+The AR5 reported total carbon budgets for GSAT warming relative to 1861–1880.
 AR5 SYR also includes remaining carbon budget estimates based on AR5 WGIII scenario projections that use the method for AR5 scenario projections described above.
-SR1.5 integrated several methodological advancements to estimate remaining carbon budgets and reported budgets for additional GSAT warming since the 2006–2015 period, estimating, following the application of an adjustment (Richardson et al., 2016, Table 1.1.
+The SR1.5 integrated several methodological advancements to estimate remaining carbon budgets and reported budgets for additional GSAT warming since the 2006–2015 period, estimating, following the application of an adjustment (Richardson et al., 2016, Table 1.1.
 SR1.5) to GMST, that 0.97°C (± 0.12°C) of GSAT warming occurred historically between 1850–1900 and 2006–2015.
 The AR6 assessment, above, leads to an estimate of 0.94°C of warming between 1850–1900 and 2006–2015.
 All other factors considered equal, the AR6 estimate thus implies that 0.03°C more warming is considered for remaining carbon budgets compared to SR1.5.
-Combining this 0.03°C value with the SR1.5 transient climate response to cumulative emissions of CO2 (TCRE) translates into remaining carbon budgets about 70 GtCO2 [40 to 140 GtCO2] larger compared to SR1.5 on a like-for-like basis.
-Meanwhile, on the same like-for-like basis, updates to historical observational products would reduce remaining carbon budgets reported in AR5 SYR based on WGIII scenario projections by about 180 GtCO2 [120 to 370 GtCO2].
+Combining this 0.03°C value with the SR1.5 transient climate response to cumulative emissions of CO2 (TCRE) translates into remaining carbon budgets about 70 [40–140] GtCO2 larger compared to SR1.5 on a like-for-like basis.
+Meanwhile, on the same like-for-like basis, updates to historical observational products would reduce remaining carbon budgets reported in AR5 SYR based on WGIII scenario projections by about 180 [120 to 370] GtCO2.
 Box 5.2 provides a further overview of updates to estimates of the remaining carbon budget since AR5.

 Implications for assessment of impacts and adaptation